jacobpad/jacobpad.github.io/_posts/2020-07-31-KNN_class_build.md

 # KNN - You’ve heard about it, but what is it?

 K-NearestNeighbors, often called KNN for short, is a machine learning model used to generate predictions.
-And those predictions can be scored, outputing a percentage of how well the model did.
+And those predictions can be scored, outputting a percentage of how well the model did.

 I’ll be using the [Breast Cancer Wisconsin (Original) Data Set](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29) from UCI, but first lets go over some basics.